beeneyn/vybez-chatapp/replit.md

 - **Moderation System:** Three-tier enforcement system with warnings (notification mailbox), mutes (chat blocking with countdown), and bans (complete site access restriction).
 Features include:
   - **Warning System:** Sends notifications to user's mailbox inbox; users retain full access but see warning messages
   - **Mute System:** Blocks message sending (chat and private messages); grays out input with visual feedback showing mute duration and reason; users can still view site
-  - **Ban System:** Completely blocks site access; redirects to dedicated ban page showing reason, duration, and admin info; supports permanent and temporary bans (1 day, 3 day, 7 day, 2 week, 1 month)
+  - **Ban System:** Blocks access to all pages except ban page and support page; redirects to dedicated ban page showing reason, duration, and admin info; supports permanent and temporary bans (1 day, 3 day, 7 day, 2 week, 1 month); banned users can submit support tickets for appeals
   - **Message Evidence:** Moderators can attach message IDs as evidence when issuing warnings, mutes, or bans; evidence displayed in management tables for accountability
   - **Admin Management:** Three dedicated management pages for warnings, mutes, and bans with CRUD operations and evidence tracking
-  - **Real-time Enforcement:** Server-side and client-side validation; Socket.IO middleware blocks banned/muted users; automatic expiration handling
+  - **Real-time Enforcement:** Server-side and client-side validation; Socket.IO middleware blocks banned/muted users; automatic expiration handling; ban routing ensures users can only access ban page and support page when banned

 ### System Design Choices
 The application is structured with a clear separation between server-side logic (`server.js`, `database.js`), client-side logic (`public/client.js`), and Electron-specific components (`electron.js`, `preload.js`, `desktop-integration.js`).
 Database interactions are handled via `pg` for PostgreSQL.
 The system uses a file-based session store to maintain user sessions.
 All frontend styles are built with `@tailwindcss/cli`, ensuring a lean and production-ready CSS output.